 Joining our school at other times

 If your child joins our school during a Key Stage or mid-way through the academic year, systems are in place to aid their transition from their previous school.
 When you visit our school, you will be given a tour by the Head Teacher, Mrs Ryder, and your child will have opportunities to see their new classroom and meet their teacher.

 As part of our PSHCE and anti-bullying provision, we have a team of SMILES who help new children settle into school.
-A boy and girl from each class (Reception to Year 6) take on this role with support from Mrs Abbott and Miss Luke and they act as a buddy to ensure new children can find their way around and have friends to play with.
-We also have a team of Mini Buds and a team of Play Leaders in Key Stage One and a team of Peer Mediators in Key Stage Two who help children to find friends outside at playtimes and lunchtimes.
+A boy and girl from each class (Reception to Year 6) take on this role with support from Miss Luke and they act as a buddy to ensure new children can find their way around and have friends to play with.
+We also have a team of Mini Buds and a team of Play Leaders in Key Stage One who help children to find friends outside at playtimes and lunchtimes.